“Wild West” Connection in Long Branch

 That “cottage,” as it was known when built, is more than 115 years old and is one of nine stately homes built in 1900 by Nate Salsbury, the principal owner and business manager for Buffalo Bill’s Wild West Show (in one year alone the hit show staged 341 performances in 132 U.S. towns).

 Each house was given the name of an Indian tribe or chief — names like Cherokee, Shoshone, Iroquois, and Uncapapa.
 The name of the house still standing is Navahoe.
 The group of homes was known as “The Reservation.”
-And with profits from the wild west show at $40,000 a year, Salsbury claimed he was going to spend “every cent in Long Branch,” according to Entertaining a Nation.
+And with huge profits from the wild west show, Salsbury claimed he was going to spend “every cent in Long Branch,” according to Entertaining a Nation.

 The ultimate folk hero of the American west, William F. “Buffalo Bill” Cody (1846-1917) was at the turn of century one of the most famous men in the world.
 He founded his own show, “Buffalo Bill’s Wild West” in 1883, “a circus-like extravaganza that toured widely for three decades in the United States and later in Europe.”